imandreans/Rock-Paper-Scissors-Prediction/README.md

 **(Paper: 282, Rock:289, Scissors:298)**

 ## Chosen Model
-From the performance,**the difference between training accuracy and validation accuracy is lower on a model from the last epoch than on a saved model**.
+From the performance,**the difference between training and validation accuracy is lower on a model from the last epoch than on a saved model**.
 <br><br>
 The difference in the accuracy of each model: